-Flogas Britain Ltd is opposed to slavery and human trafficking in any part of our activities or our supply chain.
+Flogas Britain Ltd is opposed to slavery and human trafficking in any part of our activities or our supply chains.
 We are therefore committed to ensuring that we have adequate policies and procedures in place to identify and prevent these practices.

 We are a distributor of LPG in the energy sector.
 Seasonal work is a feature of the industry in which we operate.
-More information on our business is available at www.flogas.co.uk,
+More information on our business is available at www.flogas.co.uk.

-DCC currently has operations in 15 countries and employs approximately 11,000 people.
-More information on our divisions is set out below.
-Additional information on the DCC Group, including our operating model, is available at www.dcc.ie.
+DCC currently has operations in 17 countries and employs over 12,000 people.
+Additional information on the Group is available at:

-Our business is organised into one business unit: Flogas Britain Limited.
+Our business is organised into one business units: Flogas Britain Limited.
 Flogas is a distributor of liquid petroleum gas (propane and butane) to householders and industrial businesses across the UK.
 We also supply liquid natural gas and aerosol to industrial businesses as well as medical gases and devices to the healthcare industry.